-39. Replace the hydraulic filter element when the restriction indicator gauge on the filter head is in the red with the oil at a minimum of 100°F. When replacing the filter, also replace the breather.
+39. Replace the hydraulic filter element when the restriction indicator gauge on the filter head is in the red with the oil at a

 40. Access through hole in the boom nose with the boom fully retracted.

 The following describes the lubrication points and gives the lube type, lube interval, lube amount and application of each.
 Each lubrication point is numbered, and this number corresponds to the index number shown in the following figures.